goreleaser/goreleaser/www/docs/cmd/goreleaser_build.md

   -f, --config string      Load configuration from file -h, --help               help for build
       --id string          Builds only the specified build id -o, --output string      Copy the binary to the path after the build.
-Only taked into account when using --single-target and a single id (either with --id or if config only has one build)
+Only taken into account when using --single-target and a single id (either with --id or if config only has one build)
   -p, --parallelism int    Amount tasks to run concurrently (default: number of CPUs)
       --rm-dist            Remove the dist folder before building --single-target      Builds only for current GOOS and GOARCH